Find Affordable College Courses

 After completing their Bachelor's Degree, anthropology graduates from UCSD carry an average student debt load of $16,864.

-With a ranking of #8, University of California - Irvine did quite well on this year’s most popular schools for anthropology students working on their bachelor’s degree.
-UC Irvine is a fairly large public school located in the city of Irvine.
+University of California - Irvine landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree anthropology programs.
+UC Irvine is a fairly large public school located in the large city of Irvine.

 About 67% of the students majoring in anthropology at the school are women while 33% are male.